On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Introduction

 We first present an analysis of the factors influencing performance of the visually adapted T5: the choice of image representation (\sect{subsec:va_t5_features}) and T5's model size (\sect{sec:va_t5_model_size}).
 We demonstrate that recent advances in representing images, namely CLIP features, can be easily leveraged to get more accurate visually adapted T5 models.
 However, these improvements are not realized for a more complex sub-task of explanation generation.
 Moreover, unlike for text generation conditioned only on text (including self-rationalization of tasks with textual inputs; \citealt{marasovic2022feb}) we do not see clear performance improvements from scaling visually adapted PLMs.
-Finally, the main comparison of the three model types described above (\sect{sec:main_comparison}) shows that no model type works universally the best across tasks and data sizes.
-These results demonstrate that researchers and practitioners working on text generation conditioned on images beyond image captioning still need to deal with basic modeling decisions such as the choice of backbone models and their size.
-We hope they spur research on more extensive multimodal model comparisons on variety of generative tasks and experimental setups, as well as on finding ways to realize benefits of different model families (Table \ref{tab:open_research_questions}) with a single approach.
+Finally, the main comparison of the three model types described above (\sect{sec:main_comparison}) shows that no model type works universally the best across tasks and data regimes.
+These results demonstrate that outside of image captioning, there is no clear choice of model backbone or training regime in image conditioned text generation.
+We aim to motivate research on multimodal model comparisons across generative tasks and experimental setups, to help realize benefits of different model families (Table \ref{tab:benefits_downsides}) with a single approach.